 iv.
 The point identified by the coordinates (2, −4) is G.

 v.
-Abscissa means x co-ordinate of point D. So, abscissa of the point D is 6.
+Abscissa means x coordinate of point D. So, abscissa of point D is 6.

 vi.
 Ordinate means y coordinate of point H. So, ordinate of point H is -3.

-NCERT Solutions For Class 9 Maths Chapter 3- Coordinate Geometry Exercise 3.2.
-Consists of 2 main questions, where question number one has 3 short answer sub-questions and question number two has 8 short answer sub-questions under it.
+NCERT Solutions For Class 9 Maths Chapter 3 – Coordinate Geometry Exercise 3.2.
+It consists of 2 main questions, where question number one has 3 short answer sub-questions and question number two has 8 short answer sub-questions under it.